Quick test interpretation

 Iatrogenic | Administration of sodium-rich fluids, loop diuretics (e.g. spironolactone) |

-Loss of Cl– > Na+ | GI: loss of Cl– rich fluid (vomiting, ptyalism; gastric reflux, diarrhea, gastroduodenal ulcers in horses) Sequestration of Cl– rich fluid: displaced abomasum, abomasal atony, gastric rupture, GDV, ileus (horses) Renal: renal disease (especially cattle) Cutaneous: sweating (horses) |
+Loss of Cl– > Na+ | GI: loss of Cl– rich fluid (vomiting, ptyalism; gastric reflux, gastroduodenal ulcers in horses) Sequestration of Cl– rich fluid: displaced abomasum, abomasal atony, gastric rupture, gastric dilatation volvulus, proximal intestinal ileus (horses) Renal: Renal disease (especially cattle) Cutaneous: Sweating (horses) |

-Interpret with: | Electrolytes (Na+, K+), Urinalysis, bicarbonate, AG, blood gas analysis, |
+Interpret with: | Electrolytes (Na+, K+), urinalysis, bicarbonate, AG, blood gas analysis, |

 Bicarbonate